Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Conclusion

 \section{Conclusion}

 In this study, we propose an HDHGN for code classification.
-To possibly encode high-order data correlations between nodes in AST, we introduce the use of hypergraphs.
-Due to the general hypergraph being homogeneous and undirected which will result in a lack of semantic and structural information, we propose to represent AST as a heterogeneous directed hypergraph.
-We create an HDHGN accordingly to utilize high-order data correlation, heterogeneous information and direction information better than previous methods.
-We test our model using open Python and Java datasets, and we compare the results to the baselines developed using the SOTA AST and GNN.
+To possibly encode high-order data correlations between nodes of the same field or called attribute in AST, we introduce the use of hypergraphs.
+Due to the general hypergraph being homogeneous and undirected which will result in a lack of semantic and structural information, we propose an HDHG to represent AST.
+We propose an HDHGN accordingly to utilize high-order data correlation, heterogeneous information and direction information better than previous methods.
+We test our model using open Python and Java datasets, and we compare the results to the SOTA baselines developed using the AST and GNN.
 The experiment demonstrates that our HDHGN outperforms the baselines.
 Further ablation study describes that the HDHGN enhances the performance of code classification.

 Presently, the hypergraph we produce is large and contains many nodes and edges.
 Future research will focus on ways to scale down hypergraphs for modeling AST and enhance the current hypergraph model to make it more effective at classifying codes.